UM-CSS/CMPLXSYS251/README.md

 # CMPLXSYS251
 Contains all lab repositories as git submodules in this repo for UMich course CMPLXSYS/SOC-251.

-For users, the most recent [release](https://github.com/UM-CSS/CMPLXSYS251/releases) can be downloaded.
-For developers, this repository can be cloned and fetched with its submodules listed in [.gitmodules](.gitmodules) by:
+This repository can be cloned and fetched with its submodules listed in [.gitmodules](.gitmodules) by:
 ```
 git clone --recurse-submodules git@github.com:UM-CSS/CMPLXSYS251.git
 ```
+For users, the ZIP file, [CMPLXSYS251-1.0.zip](https://drive.google.com/file/d/17w0Vo86XDqoz2Z97mQCxNRBkSbFMOkOW/view?usp=drive_link), is available for download at 1.76GB.
+We could not create a release here due to a limitation on the releases with submodules at github.

 ## References:
 [1] Git document,  [Git Tools - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).